The Festival Volunteer Drive’ers Association

 The Frank “Big Sampie” Sampson Award

-This sponsorship program is named in honour of Frank Sampson, an inaugural member of our Drive’er Association.
+This sponsorship program is named in honour of Frank Sampson, an inaugural member of our Drive’ers Association.
 Frank was a dedicated volunteer driver for the Celtic Colours International Festival for 10 years.
-The award grants a young, up-and-coming artist, in the Celtic Arts, six days recording studio time.
+The award grants a young, up-and-coming artist in the Celtic arts six days of recording studio time.

-This award would not be possible without the support of the multi ECMA winner Lakewind Sound Studios who has partnered with the Drive’er Association since 2006.
+This award would not be possible without the support of the multi ECMA winner Lakewind Sound Studios who has partnered with the Drive’ers Association since 2006.